cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 Banyan videos corporation has asked for a website but will help them retail their video merchandise online.

-For this reason they have provided a brief stating what they would like to see on the site with features that would definately wish on it.
+For this reason, they have provided a brief stating what they would like to see on the site with features that they would wish on it.

 * Firtsly the site would be light in appearance and corporate like ( flash etc).